 Meaning

-In the quote “As the first Hispanic female governor in history, little girls often come up to me in the grocery store or the mall.
-They look and point, and when they get the courage, they ask ‘Are you Susana?’ and they run up and give me a hug.,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that fear is natural but not decisive.
+“As the first Hispanic female governor in history, little girls often come up to me in the grocery store or the mall.
+They look and point, and when they get the courage, they ask ‘Are you Susana?’ and they run up and give me a hug.” presents a viewpoint centered on courage.
+It implies that bravery means acting despite fear and encourages us to remember that fear is natural but not decisive.

 Theme